 - a.
 TWO copies of your scored script.
-One for you one for the instructor. - b.
+One for you one you have emailed to the instructor before class. - b.
 Preparation - c.
 Dressed in rehearsal clothes appropriate to the scene and the character.

 Performance Days:

 You will be assigned a day on which to perform your piece for the class.
 When you arrive, you must have the following prepared items: